-Back in ’95, Paul Orndorff and Vader got into a heated argument backstage that led to an all-out fight.
-Vader had been at a photo shoot earlier in the day that ran long so he called up Eric Bischoff to pass on the message that he would be running a bit late for the show that evening.
-Bischoff didn’t pass the message on and as a result, Vader was met by an irate Paul Orndorff the moment he arrived at the venue.
-What took place next was an absolute mess…
+In ’95, Paul Orndorff and Vader got into a heated argument backstage that led to an all-out fight.
+According to Vader, he had been at a photoshoot earlier in the day that ran long.
+When he arrived at the venue, he was met by an irate Paul Orndorff.
+What took place next was an absolute mess!

 -Bullet Bob Armstrong on the Paul Orndorff and Vader fight

 The WCW Backstage Brawl Between Paul Orndorff and Vader

 "It was pretty much just a misunderstanding.
 I wasn’t who I am today.
 I was drinking a lot.

 Paul had thought I showed up late, and he was one of the agents, and he was kind of dressing me down for it.
 I responded in kind, saying, ‘Excuse me?
 Mr. Bischoff has said that I had to take a photo session.’
 So Paul didn’t know that I was on an assignment from the boss…"

 "After a match, Vader was asked to do an interview, and he said, ‘Sure, just wait until I’ve changed.’
 Around this time, Paul Orndorff started talking s*** to Vader.
 Paul walked away, Vader slow-burned, and Vader ended up getting into Paul’s face shortly thereafter…"

 "[Bischoff] had sent me over to the CNN Towers where the offices were.

 It was right at traffic time.
 So, I took my photos, got dressed, and came directly over, and I was an hour and a half late, but – again, Eric said, ‘I know you’re going to be late.’